 As a lot of you know by now, running boils down to a lot more than just putting one foot in front of the other.
-In this post we tackle proper running footstrike with 3 surefire steps to improve it and perfect proper running form!
+In this post we tackle running footstrike with 3 surefire steps to improve it and perfect proper running form!

 The way your foot hits the ground as you run tends to fall into one of three categories.